The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses: LFV Higgs Decays within the See-Saw Type I- SM

-Using the results of Table~\ref{tab:SM-likeModels} for FV contribution, we have
+Using the results of Table~\ref{tab:OneFermionContributions} for FV contribution, we have

-The diagrams 2, 3, 6, are finite because the form factor only contain three point Passarino-Veltman functions.
-But, diagrams 4 and 5 contain the $\operatorname{B}_0^{(12)}$ function which is divergent.
+The diagrams 2 ($W^{\pm} n_i n_j$), 3 ($n_i W^- W^+$), 6 ($n_i G^- G^+$), are finite because the form factor only contain three point Passarino-Veltman functions.
+But, diagrams 4 ($n_i W^- G^+$) and 5 ($n_i G^- W^+$) contain the $\operatorname{B}_0^{(12)}$ function which is divergent.
 However, this divergence is canceled by the GIM mechanism.
-Finally, diagrams 1, 7, 8, 9,10 contain divergences.
-In particular, the divergent terms are canceled when we sum diagrams 7 and 9, and diagrams 1, 8, 10~\cite{PhysRevD.71.035011,PhysRevD.91.015001,THAO2017159}.
+Analogously, it occurs to the divergences associated to diagrams 7 ($n_i W^{\pm}$) and 9 ($W^{\pm} n_i$).
+Finally, diagrams 1 ($G^{\pm} n_i n_j$), 8 ($n_i W^{\pm}$), 10 ($W^{\pm} n_i$) contain divergences, which are canceled by adding them together~\cite{PhysRevD.71.035011,PhysRevD.91.015001,THAO2017159}.
 This is shown in some detail in Appendix~\ref{Appendix:Cancellation_divergences}.
+Also, these results agree with those given in~\cite{PhysRevD.91.015001,Marcano}, taken into account the definitions in~\eqref{ec:B_PV-Thao-Arganda} and $C_0 \to C_0$, $C_1 \to C_{12} - C_{11}$ and $C_2 \to C_{12}$.